 The American Petroleum Institute (API) also issues a very useful report for traders.
 The weekly statistical analysis highlights the most important petroleum products that account for more than 80% of total refinery production, and crude oil inventories are also included.
 This data is typically released on Tuesday at 16:30ET/21:30 London time.

 Although oil remains the most popular and efficient fuel, its days may be numbered due to the harm it does to our planet.
-The process of burning oil and gasoline releases CO2 in the environment.
-The gas remains in the atmosphere and acts like a blanket covering the earth – it captures the heat that bounces back from the surface and creates the so-called “greenhouse effect”.
+The process of burning oil and gasoline releases CO2 into the environment.
+The gas remains in the atmosphere and acts like a blanket covering the earth – it captures the heat that bounces back from the surface and creates the so-called “greenhouse effect.”

-According to environmentalists, since 1880, oil burning has resulted in a 43% increase of CO2 emissions, which has raised global temperature by 1°C. Moreover, the worst part is that this whole process continues.
+According to environmentalists, since 1880, oil-burning has resulted in a 43% increase in CO2 emissions, which has raised global temperature by 1°C. Moreover, the worst part is that this whole process continues.
 The consequences of global warming are well-known – from increased droughts and heatwaves, through wildfires and hurricanes, to shorter and colder winters and longer and warmer summers.
 That is why humanity is seeking ways to wean off of oil and find alternatives that will help us conserve our planet.

 That is why, before risking real money, the best thing to do is to focus on hours of preliminary research.
-Or in other words – to backtest your initial strategy and see how it would have performed, should you had applied it a few years back.
+Or, in other words – to backtest your initial strategy and see how it would have performed, should you have applied it a few years back.
 Such trading scenarios are handled through statistical software like R or Python, as well as pre-programmed spreadsheets or integrated features in the most popular trading platforms.
 So, there really are a lot of options to choose from.
-Once you choose a suitable backtesting tool, make sure to test your strategy not only backward, but in real-time as well, by using simulating real trading activity.
+Once you choose a suitable backtesting tool, make sure to test your strategy not only backward but in real-time as well by using simulating real trading activity.
 That way, you will be able to understand in detail how your trading plan performs in the current market environment.
 Before you risk real money…

 Oil futures (CL) trading is one of the most lucrative niches.
 However, it is one of the riskiest as well.
 Traders often get involved due to the massive profit opportunities.
 Blinded by the extreme potential returns, they often forget how to control their emotions and navigate such a dynamic niche.
 However, this overexcitement often leads to negative outcomes.
 From corporate to individual traders – many have ended up underestimating the risks of oil futures trading, which have resulted in some of the biggest losses in history.